andoriyu/middle-manager/README.md

 | `list_projects` | List known projects |
 | `update_entity` | Update an entity |
 | `update_relationship` | Update a relationship |

+The `find_related_entities` tool accepts a `depth` parameter controlling how many relationship hops to follow.
+Depth values must be between 1 and 5.

 ## Project Structure